2017 Farok J. Contractor, Rutgers Business School

 Source: World Bank

 Citizens of Europe, the US, and Japan also benefit.
 As consumers, they enjoy low prices, compared with a world where international trade and FDI did not exist and garments would cost thrice as much, for example.
 They can spend the savings on a wider range of items.
 As producers, many have jobs are intended for foreign markets, i.e. export.
 In the US alone, 12 million jobs are directly related to exports, with up to 35 million jobs if ancillary suppliers of components and services are included.
 (Contrary to the statements of scaremonger politicians, the US remains by far the most productive nation on earth and is also highly competitive in world markets—a very close second to China in total exports, as seen in Exhibit 4 where the EU is grouped into a total of 28 countries.)
-Worldwide, I conservatively estimate there are at least 200 million jobs directly dedicated to exports and around 600 million jobs including ancillary suppliers.
+Worldwide, I conservatively estimate at least 200 million jobs directly dedicated to exports and around 600 million total jobs, including ancillary suppliers.

 Exhibit 4: The US and EU (28 Nations) Together – Far Bigger Exporters Than China and Japan